danil-stelmakh/time/README.md

 Currently, the Material Design Lite project doesn't have any picker features implemented.
 There are a few other OS material picker libraries but they are either not actively maintained,  or require heavy dependencies.

 In need of a timepicker for a current project I made this library.
-Built with plain JavaScript and no dependencies.
+Built with vanilla JavaScript and no dependencies.
 Written in ES6 and SASS.

 The library currently supports both 12 and 24 time formats.

-To check out live examples and view the test runner check out http://hownowbrowncow.github.io/material-timepicker/
+To check out live examples and view the test runner check out https://timepicker.nickc.io/

-This is my first time writing a DOM library in vanilla JS so feedback is appreciated!

 ## Options